1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 With "p=none

 ", no email is rejected or quarantined based on DMARC verification.
-However, the percentage of reception can be used to collect data on unauthenticated emails, indicating how many of these emails should be subject to the DMARC policy.
+However, the reception percentage can be used to collect data on unauthenticated emails, indicating how many of these emails should be subject to the DMARC policy.
 For example, "p=none; pct=10

 " means that 10% of unauthenticated emails will be subject to the DMARC policy, while the remaining 90% will be accepted.